 This is what our Chief Security Officer Justin Somaini pointed out in one of his interviews, at the beginning of 2018, to fight cybercrime’s $6 trillion price tag.
 And this is exactly what we are doing with CTF: Increasing the hacker mindset and embedding security into the DNA of every employee in SAP.

 To prove that our approach is working even with complete newcomers and early talents we brought it together with our colleagues from SAP Next-Gen to talKIT this year, the biggest technology forum organized by students in the German speaking area, where we played our CTF over several hours with lots of students in multiple teams.
 Surprisingly and unexpected the winning team, students of economics, scored just a few points apart and won the CTF.

-We are continuously adding new functionalities to the Platform and creating new Challenges for upcoming events like the Cyber Security Month in October or one of our big SAP Events, SAP TechEd 2018 Las Vegas, where we bring our CTF to its participants, sharing our security mindset as well as the CTF approach.
+We are continuously adding new functionalities to the Platform and creating new Challenges for upcoming events like the Cyber Security Month in October or some of our big SAP Events, SAP TechEd 2018 Las Vegas and SAP TechEd 2018 Barcelona, where we bring our CTF to its participants, sharing our security mindset as well as the CTF approach.